Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 Nobody used the term ‘slow fashion brand’ until way back in 2007, when Kate Fletcher, Professor of Sustainable Fashion at the London College of Fashion came up with the term and started a fashion revolution.

 A professor, activist, and designer, she reacted to the effects fast fashion is having on the planet.
-In an article she wrote for The Ecologist way back in 2007, she certified fast fashion as emphasising quality over quantity.
+In an article she wrote for The Ecologist back in 2007, she defined fast fashion as emphasising quality over quantity.
 "People use traditional craftsmanship techniques to create long-lasting clothing”, she said.

 Sure, fashion that is not sustainable is a lot cheaper, but as Ms Fletcher explains: “Of course, quality costs more.
 We will buy fewer products, but ones that are higher in value.
 A fairer distribution of the ticket price through the supply chain is an intrinsic part of the agenda.